VenioOne Applets are Able to Process Cellebrite, Slack, and eDiscovery Data

-Applets are small routines designed to extend the functionality already in VenioOne eDiscovery Platform and aid users of VenioOne by providing specific functions they need.
+Applets are small routines designed to extend the current functionality in the VenioOne eDiscovery platform and aid users by providing specific functions they need.
 Our applets have been developed over time either as requested by the VenioOne user community or, as is the case with these latest additions, when we have observed market needs.
-Over time, many of our applets have been migrated into the eDiscovery platform.
+Over time, many of our applets have been migrated into the platform.

-We also provide our API to our partners for development of their own applets and offer custom development services for functionality to meet a partner’s specific needs.
+We also provide our API to our partners for development of their own applets and offer custom development services for functionality to meet a partner’s specific needs for processing eDiscovery data.

 WHY CELLEBRITE, SLACK AND BLOOMBERG DATA?

 Less structured data has become more and more common in investigations and litigation as communications have moved out of email and over to chat apps and mobile devices.
 Also, most eDiscovery software platforms were not designed to work with chat and SMS/MMS text data.
 One of our large government agency clients processes a great deal of data through Cellebrite, and we knew others were looking at ways to deal with evidentiary data obtained from mobile devices, so we felt it was important to provide these resources to our partners sooner rather than later, so we started researching what tools were available.